NikkiR08/iFAST/README.md

-# iFAST
-Rapid antibiotic susceptibility testing for urinary tract infections in secondary care: a cost-effectiveness analysis

-Aims
+# RAPID ANTIBIOTIC SUSCEPTIBILITY TESTING FOR URINARY TRACT INFECTIONS IN SECONDARY CARE IN ENGLAND: A COST-EFFECTIVENESS ANALYSIS

+### This code is subject to change until publication

+## Code authors:

+Ross Booton

+Nichola Naylor

+### paper authors:
+Ross D. Booton, Emily Agnew, Diane Pople, Stephanie Evans, Lucy J. Bock, Mark Sutton, Julie Robotham, Nichola R. Naylor

+## citation for code until publication of paper:
+Booton, R. & Naylor, N.(2023) RAPID ANTIBIOTIC SUSCEPTIBILITY TESTING FOR URINARY TRACT INFECTIONS IN SECONDARY CARE IN ENGLAND: A COST-EFFECTIVENESS ANALYSIS. https://github.com/rdbooton/iFAST

+## Aim
 To evaluate the impact of a new antibiotic susceptibility test on urinary tract infection (UTI) patient outcomes and costs in secondary care, for example improving prescription of effective antibiotics and financial benefits linked to de-escalation of costly therapy, early discharge from high dependency hospital wards to the community and reducing isolation time for patients with high-risk bacterial isolates.
 We will perform a cost-effectiveness, from the NHS perspective, to investigate whether this technology is deemed economically efficient in according with pre-defined thresholds of acceptability.

-Abstract
-Diagnostic tests for urinary tract infections (UTIs) can be used to determine if treatment with one out of a range of antibiotics is more likely to be effective at clearing the infection.
-Results from rapid diagnostics can be delivered to a clinician within about 1 – 2 hours from culture, instead of the current 24 – 48 hours.
-Rapid diagnostic tests have the potential to improve appropriate antimicrobial usage (AMU) by increasing the potential for earlier tailored treatments, and therefore potentially reduce resistance, as such they are a key tool in the AMR National Action Plan (NAP), with the aim that they can be utilised to both strengthen and measure the stewardship goals of the NAP.
-Work is being undertaken to show that a new, rapid test for antibiotic susceptibility has a potential application for UTI diagnosis in secondary care, by improving the prescription of effective antibiotics.
-This potentially also has financial benefits linked to the de-escalation of costly therapy, and early discharge from high dependency hospital wards to the community and by reducing isolation time for patients with high-risk bacterial isolates.
-A cost-effectiveness analysis will be performed to investigate whether this technology is associated with favourable economic and health outcomes from an NHS perspective using healthcare costs and patient-related outcomes.
-A discrete-time decision tree model will compare the potential implications of the iFAST technology in the context of the current standard in NHS hospitals in England.
-The model will be parameterised from relevant clinical studies and expert elicitation and will output various indicators used to assess the effectiveness of the iFAST technology.
-These indicators include days/type of antibiotic use per patient, quality-adjusted life-years (QALYs), time to diagnosis, average patient length of stay, bed/ICU days saved, and cost-effectiveness thresholds for cost-per-QALY gained.
+## Content of this repository:
+- code: contains all the code necessary to run our analyses based on...
+- inputs: contains the input parameter table
+- outputs: contains the output data files and plots